+Annual Bonus Plan.
 The Company's Annual Bonus Plan is administered by the Compensation Committee, which annually selects participants who hold key positions with the Company or its subsidiaries.
-The total cash bonus awardable to a participant is determined by multiplying such participant's base salary by three factors: (i) the participant's approved bonus percentage factor; (ii) the participant's indexed performance factor; and (iii) the Company's overall goal achievement factor.
+The total cash bonus awardable to a participant is determined by multiplying such participant's base salary by three factors:

+- the participant's approved bonus percentage factor; - · the participant's indexed performance factor; and - the Company's overall goal achievement factor.

 The participant's approved bonus percentage factor is based on the relative responsibility and contribution to the Company's performance attributed to the participant's position with the Company, while the participant's indexed performance factor is determined by such individual's actual performance during the fiscal year (except that, for purposes of Section 162(m) of the Internal Revenue Code, the indexed performance factor for the Named Executive Officers is set at the beginning of the fiscal year).
 The overall goal achievement factor is determined by the Company's performance in relation to pre-set Company performance goals, as discussed below.

 Annual goals for selected Company performance indicators under the Annual Bonus Plan are set either in the fourth quarter preceding a fiscal year or the first quarter of a fiscal year.
 These goals are approved by the Compensation Committee and ratified by the Board of Directors.
-The selected performance indicators for fiscal year 2003 under the Annual Bonus Plan were operating cash flow, free cash flow, net income, unit volume, a value measure and market share.
+The selected performance indicators for fiscal year 2004 under the Annual Bonus Plan were operating cash flow, free cash flow, net income, unit volume, market share and a value measure.
 The Compensation Committee assigns different weights to each of the performance indicators based on the perceived need to focus more or less on any particular objective in a given year.
 The corporate performance indicators and related weights are established after evaluating industry conditions, available information on the performance of other companies in the soft drink bottling industry, the Company's prior year performance and the Company's specific needs for the current year.
-For fiscal year 2003, the following weights were assigned to the performance indicators: operating cash flow - 30%; free cash flow - 40%; net income - 10%; unit volume - 5%; value measure - 10%; and market share - 5%.
-The performance indicators, as weighted, make up the Company's overall goal achievement factor, which is calculated on the basis of a graduated scale ranging from a goal achievement of between 89% and 110% of each particular performance indicator.
-Target goals were met or exceeded for three of the performance indicators.
-For two other performance indicators, actual performance exceeded the pay-out threshold of 89% but was below the 100% target.
+For fiscal year 2004, the following weights were assigned to the performance indicators: